 For those who love to write, a fashion journalist career is a path that combines the ability to write professionally with a love of all things fashion.
 A career in fashion journalism may eventually land you a seat at the fashion shows in New York City or around the world, but it may also involve writing about trends in clothing, accessories and shoes on different media platforms.
 This type of journalist works with fashion houses, interviewing design teams or marketing specialists, to inform the world about current or upcoming trends and styles.

-To get started in this field, students will study the tenets of journalism in school and will focus on researching skills, communication principles as well as achieving a consistently journalistic writing style.
-Journalism internships are usually a part of undergraduate work towards working in this field, and those wishing to break into the fashion world usually hone their crafts with personal fashion blogs or other writing that will increase experience and visibility in the fashion world.
+To get started in this field, fashion journalism students will study the tenets of journalism in school and will focus on researching skills, communication principles as well as achieving a consistently journalistic writing style.
+Fashion Journalism internships are usually a part of undergraduate work towards working in this field, and those wishing to break into the fashion world usually hone their crafts with personal fashion blogs or other writing that will increase experience and visibility in the fashion world.

 Average Salary: $63,000